catpea/poetry/db/poetry-0121.md

 that was wasn't lit by light.

 Never has there been a fight,<br>
-that wasn't won by wisdom's might.
+that wasn't won by Wisdom's Might.

 Rise, rise in spite of the fright,<br>
 rise to no end in sight.